 The Advisory applies to all of the counties in Central District Health’s jurisdiction which include Ada, Boise, Elmore, and Valley Counties.

-CDH is updating the public health advisory issued on November 17, 2020, with the following strong recommendations to its entire jurisdiction, which includes Ada, Boise, Elmore, and Valley Counties.
+CDH is updating the public health advisory issued on February 19, 2021, with the following recommendations to its entire jurisdiction, which includes Ada, Boise, Elmore, and Valley Counties.

 A health advisory is not enforceable by law.
-We are asking people to do what’s in the best interest of their own health and that of the community by following the Advisory.
+CDH is asking people to do what’s in the best interest of their own health and that of the community by following the Advisory.

 Yes, the advisory can be considered by Central District Health's board and turned into a public health order under the following conditions.
 If this were to occur, the Board of Health would meet to discuss and vote prior to to the Advisory becoming an order.

-Governor Little issued a revised Stage 3 order on February 2, 2021.
-That order outlines a number of the same health and safety measures in CDH’s public health advisory.
-Both the state’s order and the public health advisory share the same goal to protect citizens and allow our hospitals to provide appropriate levels of care for COVID and non-COVID patients, and should be followed by Idahoans.
-To find the statewide order, visit rebound.idaho.gov.
+Governor Little issued revised Stage 3 Guidelines on February 2, 2021.
+They outline a number of the same health and safety measures in CDH’s public health advisory.
+Both the state’s guidelines and the public health advisory share the same goal to protect citizens and allow our hospitals to provide appropriate levels of care for COVID and non-COVID patients, and should be followed by Idahoans.
+To view the statewide guidelines, visit rebound.idaho.gov.